o92design/raylib_svea/ARCHITECTURE.md

 For a detailed description of the phases of the game, see the "Phases of the Game" section in [README.md](README.md#phases-of-the-game).

+## Mouse Input Handling

+Mouse input is handled differently depending on the phase of the game.
+The `input_system` is responsible for capturing mouse events and updating the game state accordingly.

+1. **Preparation Phase**:
+    - **Mouse Input**: Use the mouse to drag units to positions on the placement grid.
+Units can be repositioned after being placed.
+    - The `input_system` captures drag-and-drop events and updates the position components of the units.

+2. **Battle Phase**:
+    - **Mouse Input**: Select a unit with the mouse to display movement options.
+Choose a direction to move or select another unit.
+You can also click "Skip Turn" at any time.

+3. **Result Phase**:
+    - **Mouse Input**: Use the mouse to navigate menu options.
+    - The `input_system` captures click events to navigate through the result menus.

+4. **Post-Battle Phase**:
+    - **Mouse Input**: Use the mouse to navigate menu options.
+    - The `input_system` captures click events to navigate through the post-battle menus.

 ## Example Components and Systems

 ### Position Component